Nutrition

 Serotonin — a neurotransmitter heavily involved in emotions like happiness — is produced both in the brain and the gut, with nearly 95% made in the latter.1 Bacteria in the gut also produce another neurotransmitter called GABA, which helps manage feelings like anxiety and fear.2

-Furthermore, research suggests an association between gut and mood, such as feelings of sadness.3 Gut dysbiosis, or an imbalance in the diversity of gut bacteria, has been linked to many health concerns.
-As a result, scientists believe that honing in on gut health is critical in supporting mental health.*4,5
+Furthermore, research suggests an association between the gut and mood, such as feelings of sadness.3 Gut dysbiosis, or an imbalance in the diversity of gut bacteria, has been linked to many health concerns.
+As a result, scientists believe that honing in on gut health is critical in supporting mental health.4,5

 How to Support Your Brain and Gut Health